alifarhid/pandas/doc/source/user_guide/scale.rst

             print("Total time: {:.2}".format(total_time))

-Run the code using ``mpiexec`` with 4 cores.
+Run the code in your terminal using ``mpiexec`` with 4 cores.
 The first time you run it, you may get a warning, ignore it.

 .. code-block:: bash